 Film and Telivision

-- Smitha Madhav has hosted several episodes ‘Jayam Manade show’ in Genini TV.
+- Smitha Madhav has hosted several episodes of the ‘Jayam Manade show’ on Gemini TV.

-- She has hosted a year-long season of Annamayya Sankeerthanarchana, a Carnatic music show on Sri Venkateswara Bhakthi Channel (TTD) along with scholar and musicologist, Sri Pappu Venogopala Rao.
+- She has hosted a year-long season of Annamayya Sankeerthanarchana, a Carnatic music show on Sri Venkateswara Bhakti Channel (TTD), along with scholar and musicologist Sri Pappu Venogopala Rao.

-- In Tamil, Smitha coordinated and presented Sangeetha Sangamam, in Vijay TV.
+- In Tamil, Smitha coordinated and presented Sangeetha Sangamam on Vijay TV.
 It was a successful program that showcased promising and upcoming Carnatic musicians.

-- She also featured in Krishna Vijayam on Vijay TV where she presented a series of classical numbers coinciding with the Deepavali celebrations on that.
+- She also featured in Krishna Vijayam on Vijay TV, where she presented a series of classical numbers coinciding with the Deepavali celebrations.

-- Smitha performed at the Bhakti Tiruvizha held at Narada gana sabha, Chennai that was telecasted on Vijay TV.
+- Smitha performed at the Bhakti Tiruvizha held at Narada Gana Sabha, Chennai, which was telecasted on Vijay TV.